 What Are Heart Palpitations?

-First, let’s talk about heart palpitations.
-You aren’t normally aware of your heartbeat, however heart palpitations make your heart’s beating more noticeable.
-You may feel like your heart is beating harder, faster, or even missing beats.
+First, let’s discuss heart palpitations.
+You generally aren’t aware of your heartbeat, however heart palpitations make the beating of your heart more noticeable.

-This can last seconds, minutes, and sometimes even longer.
+This feeling can last seconds, minutes, and sometimes longer.

 While heart palpitations are not always serious, they may lead to heart rhythm problems that need medical attention.
 You should always take note of when you notice a heart palpitation.
-Write down where you are, what you’re doing, etc. and talk with your doctor about it.
-You may be able to pinpoint a cause, such as:
+Write down where you are, what you are doing, and anything else that may be relevant to help explain the cause of your palpitations.

 - food-related causes